 In early 2015, the band teased a 40-second snippet of "Loyalty"; the track ended up on Catch The Throne: The Mixtape Volume 2, for the Game Of Thrones television series.
-They also began demoing new tracks.
-After a summer tour, KsE entered the studio in earnest.
+They also began informally demoing new tracks.
+After a summer tour, KsE entered the studio.
 In December, the single "Strength Of Mind" was released to the internet.
 The album Incarnate was released in March of 2016, and debuted at number six on Billboard's Top 200; it was followed immediately by a national tour. ~ Eleanor Ditzel & Corey Apar

 Track List: Disarm The Descent

 Track List: The End Of Heartache (Bonus Tracks)

 Don't have a Pandora account?
 Sign up